kkaminker/CardGame_IdiotsDelight/README.md

 # CardGame_IdiotsDelight
-A java program of the card game idiot's deligt
+A java program of the card game idiot's delight